Trend Analysis: What is it Used for in HR?

 Share on:

-The modern HR department needs to be able to deploy data so a business can get the most from its individuals and work in the most efficient way possible.
-Through data, businesses can ensure they don’t need a crystal ball to be able to see where they’re heading.
-Trend analysis should ensure that the future doesn’t hold nasty surprises – and that a plan could be put in place to change course or maximise an opportunity.
+The modern HR department needs to be able to use data to help businesses get the most out of their employees and work in the most efficient way possible.
+By analysing data, businesses can see where they are headed without needing a crystal ball.
+Trend analysis can help businesses avoid nasty surprises in the future and ensure that they are prepared to change course or maximise opportunities.

-In this guide, we look at trend analysis and how HRs use this…
+In this guide, we look at trend analysis and how HR leaders use this.

 What is trend analysis?

-It’s not as simple as saying ‘this is what happened before so we’ll plan the future accordingly’.
-Things change, as do organisations and the market they operate within, so a trend analysis has to reflect this.
+Trend analysis is the process of examining past data to predict future demands.
+By collecting and evaluating data, patterns can be identified that may affect future needs.
+However, trend analysis is not as simple as saying “this is what happened before, so we’ll plan the future accordingly.”
+Things change, as do organisations and the market they operate within.
+Therefore, a trend analysis must reflect these changes.

 Trend analysis components

-Workforce trends – the ‘raw material’ gathered by HR professionals; this data covers areas such as job classifications, education, skills, gender, age, turnover rates and more.
+• Workforce trends: This is the “raw material” gathered by HR professionals.
+It includes data on job classifications, education, skills, gender, age, turnover rates, and more.

-Supply – assessing the organisation’s labour supply based on workforce demographics; is there a ready supply of staffing available to the organisation now and in the future?
+• Supply: This involves assessing the organisation’s labour supply based on workforce demographics.
+Is there a ready supply of staffing available to the organisation now and in the future?

-Demand – analysis of demand in the market and whether the organisation’s staffing can meet them, and if the current staff can accommodate future workloads.
+• Demand: This involves analysing demand in the market and whether the organisation’s staffing can meet it.
+Can the current staff accommodate future workloads?

-Whether staffing demands will increase or decrease going forward – or if certain skillsets will be required – will be addressed strategically by HR.
-This could be in the form of recruitment, retraining or a combination of both.
+HR will strategically address whether staffing demands will increase or decrease going forward, or if certain skillsets will be required.
+This could involve recruitment, retraining, or a combination of both.

 The past is an indicator, but other factors play a significant role in trend analysis.
 These could include: